No 10 announces 13 new political life peers during recess

 The Tories’ eight nominations include Paul Goodman, a former Conservative MP and editor of the influential ConservativeHome website.

-Disability rights campaigner Rosa Monckton, serial entrepreneur and Tory donor Stuart Marks, and former Local Government Association chairman James Jamieson were also among those chosen by Prime Minister Rishi Sunak.
+Disability rights campaigner Rosa Monckton, serial entrepreneur and Tory donor Stuart Marks, former Morgan Stanley executive Franck Petitgas, and former Local Government Association chairman James Jamieson were also among those chosen by Prime Minister Rishi Sunak.

 Labour has four new peers, including journalist and political commentator Ayesha Hazarika and John Hannett, former leader of the shopworkers union Usdaw.